We will be dedicating this page to any officiating/technical news and rule updates.

 Will my pistols comply with the rules?

 Your pistols will probably need to be checked by Equipment Control before you can compete.
 At the very least there will be random checks on the range.
 They will check trigger weight and pistol size as a minimum.
-You can’t assume your pistol will comply if it hasn’t been checked before.
+You can’t assume your pistol will comply if it hasn’t been checked before, even if it is quite new.

 How long before the scheduled match time do I need to be at the range?